 The 1099-INT form is to be filed for the IRS can keep track of taxable earned income through interest, and it’s also useful for statistical purposes.
 Upon receipt of a 1099-INT, retain it for your records, and if you receive one after you file, be sure to file a correction to ensure you are not penalized by the IRS for not reporting the interest income.
 If it’s a significant amount, the penalties may certainly be more than you bargained for.

-There are a few different ways to file Form 1099-INT.
-If you are an institution, the easiest way is to e-File.
-It’s the most convenient, as you can do it whenever you have time and wherever you have an internet connection.
-If you want to efile more than 250 1099-INT forms, it is required to file your 1099 form electronically by January 31st 2017 before 1099 deadline.
-If you are reporting income from interest on your tax return, it is also easiest to e-File.
-For ease of filing, you should work with a tax advisor or preparer to help you accurately file or report your earned income from interest.
+There are a few different ways that you are able to file form 1099-INT.
+If you are an institution, the quickest and easiest way is to file your returns electronically.
+If you plan on filing more than 250 1099-INT forms, you are required by the IRS to file your 1099 tax forms electronically by January 31st 2019.
+If you are reporting income earned from interest on your tax return, e-filing may be the best solution for you.
+If the concept of electronically filing your 1099 returns is too overwhelming, work with a tax advisor or preparer to help you accurately file or report your earned income from interest.

 Any institution that paid out more than $10 worth of interest on any account is required to file.
 You may wonder if there are any exempted accounts, and there are.
 Individual Retirement Accounts (IRA), Medical Savings Accounts, and Health Savings Accounts are all exempt from tax.
 Certain individuals are also exempt, such as churches, state and local governments, and corporations are all exempt, and the latter receive a different form.
 Churches are not subject to federal taxes.
 U.S citizens living abroad with money in non-U.S institutions are also not required to receive a 1099-INT.